 Pin part of the left side (when worn) of the top collar to the neck opening too.

 Now I recommend trying the dress on to test (and adjust) the placement of the collar.
 Take a good look at how the print feels overall and check that there are no “awkward” areas.
 Simply whether it looks good or not.
-It is also possible to sew the collar in asymmetrically:
+It is also possible to sew the collar asymmetrically:

 Fold seam allowances down - towards the bottom collar.

-Top collar should cover the seam.
+The top collar should cover the seam.

 Pin the entire circumference of the collar in this way.

-Fold corner of the top collar (covering the other side of the collar) 1 cm to the reverse side and attach it over the side under it with a few stitches.
+Fold the corner of the top collar (covering the other side of the collar) 1 cm to the reverse side and attach it over the side under it with a few stitches.

 Now sew the top collar to the neck opening (by hand).
 I recommend double-threading the needle and covering the thread with beeswax to prevent it from tangling.
 You can get the beeswax in haberdasheries various arts & craft stores.
 Mine is from Merchant & Mills, here: Beeswax for threads.